CEU-Economics-and-Business/2022-01-10-ECBS-5241-Coding-for-Economists/ECBS-5241-Coding-for-Economists-in-Stata.md

 ## 1. Course Description
 ### Content
-This course teaches how to organize data and code on your computer, and how to write simple programs in Python to automate tasks.
+This course teaches how to organize data and code on your computer, and how to write simple programs in Stata to automate tasks.

 ### Relevance
 Quantitative research in economics and other social science requires effective use of computational tools.
 The tools and methods used in this course will be applied throughout other courses and the students' professional career.